You're using a free limited version of DrugPatentWatch: Upgrade for Complete Access

 When do Recorlev patents expire, and when can generic versions of Recorlev launch?

 Recorlev is a drug marketed by Strongbridge and is included in one NDA.
-There are nine patents protecting this drug.
+There are nine patents protecting this drug and one Paragraph IV challenge.

-This drug has thirty-six patent family members in twenty-one countries.
+This drug has thirty-seven patent family members in twenty-one countries.

 The generic ingredient in RECORLEV is levoketoconazole.
 One supplier is listed for this compound.
 Additional details are available on the levoketoconazole profile page.